Let’s face it, one of the biggest obstacles as a digital marketeer is making sure your customers make it through their buyer’s journey seamlessly.

 - Use as few fields as possible when it comes to filling in invoice and shipping information.
 Do you really need someone’s phone number to deliver their product?
 Don’t let the concern of being called or giving away unnecessary personal details be a barrier to conversion.

-- For returning users, auto-fill any information you’ve already obtained.
+- Auto-fill any information you’ve already obtained for returning users.

 - Remove distractions from banners or sidebars so individuals stay focused and can’t “escape.”

-- For mobile users, design and optimize your site in a way that makes checkout easier.
+- Design and optimize your site for mobile users in a way that makes checkout easier.
 Remove the barriers, reduce frustration.

 And that’s a wrap!

-So there you have it, a comprehensive summary of all the barriers your customer face while shopping on your site.
+So there you have it, a comprehensive summary of all the barriers your customer face while in your online sales funnel.
 Moving forward, remember that:

 - Product Listing Page: Increase click-through rates by decreasing Choice Overload with product tags on specific products.